Reality of the Fulfillment of Revelation – Chapter 12

 The Birth of the New Twelve Tribes

-This was the beginning of Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony — the new Israel created by those who obeyed God’s commandments and held to the testimony of Jesus.
+This was the Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony.
+It was New Spiritual Israel, made up of those who overcame—not with weapons, but with understanding and obedience.

 The One Who Overcomes